franciscojavierarceo/drf-blogapi/README.md

 $ docker-compose up --build
 ```

+You should now be able to see the homepage on https://localhost:8000

 Note that this creates a default user with the following details:
 - username: admin
 - email: admin@djangox.com